• Italian Cuisine

 Carrara rice cake.

+Carrara Rice Cake Recipe: Tuscany’s Ancient Gluten-Free Treasure.
+Here is a recipe for Carrara’s rice cake (Torta di riso carrarina), a classic dessert from the northern Tuscan city of Carrara.
 This cake has deep roots in Tuscan tradition, known for its creamy, rich texture without any flour or butter.
 It is made with rice, milk, eggs, sugar, and flavored with hints of lemon zest and anise liquor, resulting in a sweet custardy delight that is both comforting and elegant.
-The Torta di Riso Carrarina comes from Carrara, Tuscany—a region famed for its marble but also for its simple yet flavorful peasant cuisine.
-This rice cake is traditionally prepared during festive occasions and has been passed down through generations, capturing the rustic charm of Tuscan sweets with its smooth, creamy texture and lightly aromatic flavor.
-It’s a superb example of how humble…
+Origin of Carrara’s Rice Cake: The Torta di Riso Carrarina comes from Carrara, Tuscany—a region famed for its marble but also for its simple yet flavorful peasant cuisine.
+This rice cake…

 Savory pie with wild herbs, said “Erbazzone”